hms-dbmi/Access-to-Data-using-PIC-SURE-API/NHLBI_BioData_Catalyst/README.md

 *BDC Powered by PIC-SURE* homepage: https://picsure.biodatacatalyst.nhlbi.nih.gov

 ### Grant information
-As part of BDC, PIC-SURE development is funded by the following grant:
+As part of *BDC*, PIC-SURE development is funded by the following grant:
 - “The development and integration of advanced cyberinfrastructure, leading-edge tools, and FAIR data to accelerate discovery by the NHLBI research community”
 - Grant Number: OT3 HL 142480